 Date Developed: Unknown.
 Source: National Collaborating Centre for Methods and Tools.
 Presenter(s): n.a..
-Type: Interactive Modules.
+Type: Interactive Learning Tool.
 Level: Introductory.
 Length: Self-paced.

 This module, comprised of three sections, is designed to provide public health professionals with the knowledge they need to effectively and efficiently address practice-based issues.
 Public health professionals will specifically learn about the different types of research designs likely to be encountered when accessing evidence from published research studies and the types of practice-based questions that research evidence can answer.